HuyPHD2024-2027/smart-pay/context/offline_payment_ds_plan.md

   - Phase 2: Multi-hop transfer order propagation
   - Phase 3: Distributed committee consensus (Byzantine fault tolerant)
   - Phase 4: Confirmation propagation and settlement

+* **Side-Chain Anchoring:** Our mesh settlement layer operates as a pre-funded side-chain cryptographically anchored to a Primary real-time gross-settlement (RTGS) ledger that retains authoritative account balances.
+Prior to disconnection, users escrow funds from their Primary accounts—either smart-contract balances on a programmable blockchain (e.g., Ethereum, Libra) or entries in a conventional central-bank RTGS—into escrow addresses recognised by the mesh committee.
+While offline, FastPay authorities exchange these escrowed balances using single-round Byzantine-fault-tolerant certificates, allowing sub-second retail payments without involving the Primary.
+When connectivity is re-established, the committee submits a batched net-settlement transaction that releases or re-locks escrows and re-synchronises the Primary’s state with the side-chain.
+Because every unit of value circulating in the mesh is backed one-to-one by locked funds on the Primary, the design eliminates double-spend risk without introducing a native asset.

 * **Security Model:**
   - Dual-layer encryption: Network (AES-128-CCM) + Application (Ed25519)
   - Distributed trust with no central authority